lpouresmaeil/Data-Manipulation-in-Python/README.md

 - Filter data in table
 - Create pivot tables

-in the Exercise_EDX file following items are used:
+## In the Exercise_EDX file following items are used:
 - IF statement
 - For statement
 - While statement